 Emily received her bachelor’s of science degree from Rowan University (2019) with a major in Psychology.
 She is currently in her first year of Rowan’s master of arts program in School Psychology.
 Her research interests are health behaviors and personality development in children.

 Bernard Kwiatek (Undergraduate Research Assistant; firstname.lastname@example.org)

-Bernard is a junior at Rowan, with a major in psychology and minor in sociology.
+Bernard is a senior at Rowan with a major in Psychology and minor in Sociology.
 He is primarily interested in researching substance abuse, addiction, and health psychology.
 After graduating he plans on getting his masters and continuing research focusing primarily on addiction.